pbiggar/phc/doc/manual/treetutorial3.rst

 ======================

-Now that we have seen in <xref linkend="treetutorial1"> how we can traverse the tree, and in <xref linkend="treetutorial2"> how we can modify individual nodes in the tree, in this tutorial we will look at modifying the structure of the tree itself.
+Now that we have seen in :ref:`treetutorial1` how we can traverse the tree, and in :ref:`treetutorial2` how we can modify individual nodes in the tree, in this tutorial we will look at modifying the structure of the tree itself.